ahoereth/gazeprediction/03/report.md

 @zivkovic06 use another adaptive method of @stauffer99.
 They introduce similar changes as @ktkp01 do: besides an adapting number of Gaussians they employ the "balloon estimator" [@zivkovic06, p.
 4] as a different approximation of EM than K-means.
 Just like in MOG, MOG2 is able to detect shadows.

 While the shadow detection again solves the problem @stauffer99 have with them, MOG and MOG2 have small differences in their performance.
-In this algorithm the number of Gaussian distributions is adaptive but capped at five, and whenever one needs to be introduced because the others do not explain the new pixel, the Gaussian with the lowest probability (i.e. the Gaussian explaining the fewest number of pixels) is replaced by a new Gaussian.
+In this algorithm the number of Gaussian distributions is adaptive but capped at five, and whenever a new Gaussian needs to be introduced because the others do not explain the new pixel, the Gaussian with the lowest probability (i.e. the Gaussian explaining the fewest number of pixels) is replaced.
 A pixel can not be explained by any of the Gaussians if it is farther away than $3$ standard deviations (compared to $2.5$ in MOG) from all existing Gaussians.

 Concerning background detection performance (as can be measured by ROCs, cf. @zivkovic06, p.
 6) the changes introduced in MOG2 do not significantly increase compared to the original method by @stauffer99.
 However, in terms of computation time @zivkovic06 score some improvements over their predecessor.
 This might be because K-means performs slower than the "balloon estimator" to estimate the Gaussian distributions.